 - low (logic [0]), the SPI and the fault registers are reset.
-The Wake state then depends on the status of the input pins (IN\ON1:IN\ON4) - high (logic[1]), the device is in Wake status and the SPI is enabled
+The wake state then depends on the status of the input pins (IN\ON1:IN\ON4) - high (logic[1]), the device is in wake status and the SPI is enabled

 The functionality of the SPI is checked by a plausibility check.
-In case of the SPI failure the device enters the fail mode.
+During a SPI failure, the device enters fail mode.